 7-3 Use this chart to determine the board width for your project.
 Through Dovetail joints may be routed in boards up to 13/16" thick for pin boards and 1" thick for tail boards.
 Board widths are determined by the total number of full tails in the joint design.
-Note: Board widths may be wider than the chart width by half of the dovetail bit diameter or less than the chart width by one quarter of the dovetail bit diameter.
+Note: Board widths may be wider than the chart width, as indicated in the Max row or narrower than the chart width as shown in the Min row.
+Boards narrower than the Min width will result in very small and fragile pins that may break during assembly.
+Board greater than the Max width will result in very large pins at each edge of the joint.